deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Adam had to admit.
 Cimbrean was still beautiful.

 He heard Ava long before he saw her.
 He could hear her voice between the trees and bushes, talking to somebody.
-He had no idea who – Sean hadn't mentioned anybody else being missing and people never came this far along the shore from Sara's Beach…
+He had no idea who---Sean hadn't mentioned anybody else being missing and people never came this far along the shore from Sara's Beach…

 She turned out to be talking to herself.
-She was right where he'd known she would be – seated on the same old rock where she'd always sat, facing out toward the same view with her clothes folded neatly on the stone next to her, resting with her elbows and her knees, looking down at her feet.
+She was right where he'd known she would be---seated on the same old rock where she'd always sat, facing out toward the same view with her clothes folded neatly on the stone next to her, resting with her elbows and her knees, looking down at her feet.

 She flinched when she realized somebody was there, then relaxed when she saw who it was.